privatezero/Blog-Materials/Githubpost.md

 <img src="https://github.com/privatezero/Blog-Materials/blob/master/Github_Blog_Pic5.png">

-Obviously this just scratches the surface of how to use Github, but hopefully it can be a first step towards feeling more comfortable with this tool.
+Obviously this just scratches the surface of how to use Github, and there are other ways to manage your repository (such as via the command line) but hopefully it can be a first step towards feeling more comfortable with this tool.
 It's hacking time!

 <img src="https://github.com/privatezero/Blog-Materials/blob/master/hackerman.gif">